Rafferty Asset Management LLC Has $6.53 Million Stock Position in DexCom, Inc. (NASDAQ:DXCM)

 Rafferty Asset Management LLC lifted its holdings in shares of DexCom, Inc. (NASDAQ:DXCM) by 11.0% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 11,935 shares of the medical device company’s stock after purchasing an additional 1,185 shares during the quarter.
 Rafferty Asset Management LLC’s holdings in DexCom were worth $6,527,000 as of its most recent SEC filing.

-DexCom (NASDAQ:DXCM) last released its quarterly earnings data on Thursday, October 28th.
-The medical device company reported $0.89 EPS for the quarter, topping analysts’ consensus estimates of $0.62 by $0.27.
-The company had revenue of $650.20 million during the quarter, compared to the consensus estimate of $617.07 million.
+DexCom (NASDAQ:DXCM) last posted its quarterly earnings results on Thursday, October 28th.
+The medical device company reported $0.89 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.62 by $0.27.
+The company had revenue of $650.20 million for the quarter, compared to analyst estimates of $617.07 million.
 DexCom had a net margin of 22.82% and a return on equity of 14.65%.
-The firm’s revenue for the quarter was up 29.8% compared to the same quarter last year.
-During the same period last year, the firm earned $0.94 EPS.
-Sell-side analysts forecast that DexCom, Inc. will post 2.8 EPS for the current year.
+The business’s quarterly revenue was up 29.8% on a year-over-year basis.
+During the same period last year, the business posted $0.94 EPS.
+As a group, sell-side analysts expect that DexCom, Inc. will post 2.8 earnings per share for the current fiscal year.

 DexCom Company Profile